Types of Autoclaves

 Gravity autoclaves are also particularly advantageous when used in geographical areas of high humidity or higher altitudes as they consistently retain the relationship between pressure and heat within the autoclave chamber and overcome differences in boiling points at higher altitudes by opening and closing the exhaust valve.
 Known as high altitude autoclaves, their functions allow for proper sterilization to occur in laboratories and hospitals located in markets with high altitude terrains.

-Regarding the size of your autoclave, in order to limit energy use and costs especially for smaller labs, it is important to buy the proper size autoclave that will accommodate the equipment that needs sterilizing, while not going over capacity.
-For this there are several autoclaves that range between 50 L and 70 L, which tend to strike a good balance between relatively high capacity and low energy use.
+Regarding the size of your autoclave, to limit energy use and costs especially for smaller labs, it is important to buy the proper size autoclave that will accommodate the equipment that needs sterilizing, while not going overcapacity.
+For this, several autoclaves range between 50 L and 70 L, which tend to strike a good balance between relatively high capacity and low energy use.

 Saves You Lots